- TAX INFO

 - Be sure you enter the nontaxable combat pay you elect to include in earned income on Form 1040EZ, line 8b.
 See Combat pay, nontaxable, earlier.

-- If your EIC for a year after 1996 was reduced or disallowed, see Form 8862, who must file, below.
+- If your EIC for a year after 1996 was reduced or disallowed, see Form 8862, who must file, later.

 Exception to time lived with you.
 Temporary absences by you or the child for special circumstances, such as school, vacation, business, medical care, military service, or detention in a juvenile facility, count as time lived with you.
-A child is considered to have lived with you for all of 2011 if the child was born or died in 2011 and your home was this child's home for the entire time he or she was alive in 2011.
-Special rules apply to members of the military (see Members of the military below) or if the child was kidnapped (see Pub.
+A child is considered to have lived with you for more than half of 2012 if the child was born or died in 2012 and your home was this child's home for more than half the time he or she was alive in 2012.
+Special rules apply to members of the military (see Members of the military, later) or if the child was kidnapped (see Pub.
 596).

 Form 8862, who must file.
 You must file Form 8862 if your EIC for a year after 1996 was reduced or disallowed for any reason other than a math or clerical error.
 But do not file Form 8862 if either of the following applies.